pranulkbv28/Coding-Ninjas-Files/JavaScript/README.md

 console.log(add2(1)(2)(3)); // 6
 ```

+## New Keyword

+- Creation of an object.
+- Binds `this` to the object.
+- Returns the object.

 ## This Keyword

 - The `this` keyword refers to the **object** that is currently executing the code.